borntofrappe/rho/README.md

 Instead of setting the colors for the decoration in the widget use two color values set on the context's color scheme.

 Set the color scheme value in the instance of `MaterialApp` so that the value cascade throughout the entire application.

+### general_dialog

+Outside of using the colors set through the theme widget set `resizeToAvoidBottomInset` to `false` so that the widgets included in the `body` of the scaffold widget do not translate as the keyboard appears.